-SEGC's staff, premises and equipment are provided by ASX Operations Pty Ltd, which also provides accounting and other administrative services to SEGC on a commercial basis.
+SEGC's staff (other than the Company Secretary and Legal Counsel), premises and equipment are provided by ASX Operations Pty Ltd, which also provides accounting and other administrative services to SEGC on a commercial basis.
 The costs are incurred by ASX Operations Pty Ltd and are reimbursed by SEGC.